-You are walking down the street, when your dog sees a stranger coming too close.
+You are walking down the street when your dog sees a stranger coming too close.
 You cringe a bit and tighten the leash in fear your dog will react.
-Indeed, within seconds, your dog transforms into a lunging/barking machine.
+Indeed, within seconds, your dog transforms into a lunging, barking machine.
 The stranger, concerned, moves away to the other side of the road.
-You start wondering: why is Rover being so protective of me lately?
+You start wondering: Why is Rover being so protective of me lately?

 True protection dogs are FRIENDLY to people when their owner has no reason to feel threatened.
 Dogs that are constantly suspicious of strangers or anyone except those he is familiar with are operating on fear.
 The dog that feels that everything is something to be afraid of and aggressive to is NOT a good guard dog prospect!
 Most dogs who have a potential to be a good guard dog are easy-going, non-reactive dogs.
-Dogs who are fearful will even bite the “good guy”!
-A fearful dog is essentially a loaded gun; a dog who will bite out of fear (called a “fear-biter”).
-Dogs need to be taught to be confident without being fearful. ''
+Dogs who are fearful will even bite the 'good guy!'
+A fearful dog is essentially a loaded gun; a dog who will bite out of fear (called a 'fear-biter').
+Dogs need to be taught to be confident without being fearful.

-Understanding Fearful Behaviors is Dogs
+Understanding Fearful Behaviors in Dogs

 One day, on a walk, a friendly cat tries to approach you.
-You therefore make a a loud hissing sound followed by stomping your feet as you move in the cat's direction.
+You make a loud hissing sound followed by stomping your feet as you move in the cat's direction.
 The cat, terrified, runs away with raised hair.
-Since this worked as gold, next time, very likely you will repeat this action.
-If you find a cat reluctant to leave, very likely you will make the hissing sound even louder and steps ahead more relevant to get your point across.
-The same goes on with dogs.
+Since this worked perfectly, next time, very likely you will repeat this action.
+If you find a cat reluctant to leave, you will likely make the hissing sound even louder and stomp even more to get your point across.
+The same goes for dogs.